Updated, June 2015

 1. What is a certification mark?

-A certification mark certifies the nature or origin of the goods or services to which it has been applied.
-This includes, for example, region or location or origin, materials of construction, method or mode of manufacture or provision, quality assurance, accuracy of the goods or services or any definable characteristic of the goods or services.
-It can also certify manufacture or provision of services by members of a union or other organization to certain standards.
+A certification mark certifies the nature or origin of the goods or services on or in connection with which it is used.
+This includes, for example, region or location or origin, materials of construction, method or mode of manufacture of goods or provision of services, quality assurance, accuracy of the goods or services, and any definable characteristic of the goods or services.
+It can also certify manufacture of goods or provision of services by members of a union or other organization to certain standards.

 2. What are some examples of certification marks?

-The PSE (Product Safety Electric Appliance and Materials) mark of approval indicates that a product complies with Japanese standards for electric devices.
+The PSE (Product Safety Electric Appliance and Material) mark of approval indicates that a product complies with Japanese standards for electric appliances.

-Another example is the WOOLMARK logo, used to identify goods that are 100% wool.
+Another example is the WOOLMARK logo, used to identify goods that are 100 percent wool.

-An applicant will normally be required to produce operating rules and regulations identifying what is being certified by the mark and the required standards.
-The organization doing the certifying cannot itself engage in the production or marketing of the goods or services but must be competent to certify that the requirements have been met by any user.
-Through the agreement executed by the user confirming adherence to the rules and regulations, the organization must be able to control, or legitimately exercise control over, the permitted use.
+Normally, an applicant will be required to produce operating rules and regulations identifying what is being certified by the mark and the required standards.
+The organization doing the certifying cannot itself engage in the production or marketing of the goods or services but must be competent to certify that any user has met the requirements.
+Through the agreement, executed by the user, confirming adherence to the rules and regulations, the organization must be able to control, or legitimately exercise control over, the permitted use.
 There will need to be methods of testing and quality control with appointed individuals or bodies to periodically ensure conformance by any user.
-The manufacturers or users may be prevented from using the seal if an audit reveals a lack of compliance with the standards set by the organization.
+The manufacturers or users may be prevented from using the mark if an audit reveals a lack of compliance with the standards set by the organization.

 4. Are the systems or requirements the same for all countries?